CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 ## 🎲 Seed Reproducibility Study <sub>(Paper — Table 8; 3 independent seeds per configuration)</sub>

 Neural-network training is stochastic — weight initialization, batch ordering, and non-deterministic GPU kernels all depend on the random seed, so two runs differing only in seed can yield different scores.
 Reporting a single run risks mistaking a **lucky seed** for a real improvement — a particular concern when configurations differ by only a few points.
-The four configurations form a **2×2 ablation** (loss × architecture), each trained **3×** with all other factors fixed (same dataset & split, 640 px, batch 64, deterministic execution):
+The four configurations form a **2×2 ablation** (loss × architecture), each trained **3×** with all other factors fixed (same dataset & split, 640 px, batch 64, deterministic execution).

+> 📐 **This section uses percentage points (pp)**, not relative %, because the comparison of interest is gap-vs-standard-deviation and both must be in the same units.

 | Configuration | n | mAP@50 | mAP@50-95 | Precision | Recall | mAP@50 (Small) | mAP@50 (Med.) | mAP@50 (Large) |
 |---------------|:-:|:------:|:---------:|:---------:|:------:|:--------------:|:-------------:|:--------------:|